getgrav/grav-learn/pages/07.hosting/siteground/docs.md

 ![](ssh-public-key.png)

 After uploading, you should see the key listed at the bottom of this page.
-This means you are ready to test ssh'ing to your server.
+This means you are ready to test SSH'ing to your server.

 ```
 $ ssh siteground_username@siteground_servername -p18765
 ```

-Obviously you will need to put in your SiteGround-provided username for `siteground_username`, and the SiteGround-provided servername for `siteground_servername`.
+Obviously, you will need to put in your SiteGround-provided username for `siteground_username`, and the SiteGround-provided servername for `siteground_servername`.
 The `-p18765` is important as this is the non-standard port that SiteGround runs SSH on.

 ## Setup CLI PHP